ye-spencer/Databases-Final-Project/README.md

 ## Features

-### 🌐 Web App (`predict-the-centenni-podium`)
+### Web App (`predict-the-centenni-podium`)

-- **Home** — live database stats (schools, athletes, performances, events, meets) plus a rotating "random stat" card that reveals the SQL query behind it
+- **Home**: live database stats (schools, athletes, performances, events, meets) plus a rotating "random stat" card that reveals the SQL query behind it
-- **Athletes** — searchable athlete directory with per-athlete pages showing season history and personal bests
+- **Athletes**: searchable athlete directory with per-athlete pages showing season history and personal bests
-- **Meets** — every meet since 2010 with full results
+- **Meets**: every meet since 2010 with full results
-- **Schools** — all 10 Centennial Conference programs with rosters and team info
+- **Schools**: all 10 Centennial Conference programs with rosters and team info
-- **Predictions** — the headline feature: pick a season (2024 Indoor → 2026 Indoor), gender, and one of three prediction models, and see projected event podiums plus predicted team scores using standard NCAA scoring (10‑8‑6‑5‑4‑3‑2‑1 for the top 8)
+- **Predictions**: the headline feature: pick a season (2024 Indoor → 2026 Indoor), gender, and one of three prediction models, and see projected event podiums plus predicted team scores using standard NCAA scoring (10‑8‑6‑5‑4‑3‑2‑1 for the top 8)

-### 📊 Prediction Models
+### Prediction Models

-1. **Season Best** — each athlete's best mark of the current season
+1. **Season Best**: each athlete's best mark of the current season
-2. **Linear Regression** — fits a regression over each athlete's meet-by-meet progression (best mark per meet vs. date) using scikit-learn, then extrapolates to championship day; athletes with fewer than two data points fall back to their season best
+2. **Linear Regression**: fits a regression over each athlete's meet-by-meet progression (best mark per meet vs. date) using scikit-learn, then extrapolates to championship day; athletes with fewer than two data points fall back to their season best
-3. **Average Season Performance** — each athlete's mean result across the season
+3. **Average Season Performance**: each athlete's mean result across the season

 Predictions correctly handle direction per event group: *lower is better* for sprints/distance (`MIN`), *higher is better* for throws/jumps/combined events (`MAX`), and relays are aggregated at the school level.

-### 🗄️ Database
+### Database

 A normalized 9-table PostgreSQL schema hosted on [Neon](https://neon.tech/):

-- `School` / `GeographicLocation` — the 10 conference schools and their locations
+- `School` / `GeographicLocation`: the 10 conference schools and their locations
-- `Athlete` / `AthleteSeason` — athletes and their per-season affiliations (school, class year, indoor/outdoor)
+- `Athlete` / `AthleteSeason`: athletes and their per-season affiliations (school, class year, indoor/outdoor)
-- `TrackMeet` / `TrackEvent` — meets and the event catalog (typed by sprints/distance/jumps/throws/combined, with units and relay flags)
+- `TrackMeet` / `TrackEvent`: meets and the event catalog (typed by sprints/distance/jumps/throws/combined, with units and relay flags)
-- `Performance` — every individual and relay result, with wind readings where applicable
+- `Performance`: every individual and relay result, with wind readings where applicable
-- `RelayTeam` / `RelayTeamMembers` — relay squads and leg assignments
+- `RelayTeam` / `RelayTeamMembers`: relay squads and leg assignments
-- `CentennialConferenceEvents` — which events are contested at the indoor/outdoor conference championships
+- `CentennialConferenceEvents`: which events are contested at the indoor/outdoor conference championships
-- `LinearRegressionPredictions` — precomputed model output served to the web app
+- `LinearRegressionPredictions`: precomputed model output served to the web app

-### 🕷️ Scraper
+### Scraper

-- Reverse-engineered the TFRRS URL pattern (`all_performances/<state>_college_<gender>_<school>.html?list_hnd=…&season_hnd=…`) — see [`pattern_finding.md`](scrape_tffrs/pattern_finding.md)
+- Reverse-engineered the TFRRS URL pattern (`all_performances/<state>_college_<gender>_<school>.html?list_hnd=…&season_hnd=…`); see [`pattern_finding.md`](scrape_tffrs/pattern_finding.md)
 - Covers all 10 schools × 2 genders × indoor/outdoor seasons from 2010 through 2026
 - Parses athletes, class years, meets, dates, marks, wind gauges, and relay teams with BeautifulSoup, with assertion-based validation and error logging
 - Rate-limited requests and unit tests for the parsing and repository layers